-Note: A Superspeed host USB port and Superspeed USB cable with a supported data rate $\geq$ 5Gbps must be used.
+Note: A Superspeed host USB port and Superspeed USB cable with a supported data rate ≥5Gbps must be used.

 The HarrierView application demonstrates how to display/record video from the USB Video Class driver and implement UVC camera controls.
-The HarrierView application is part of the Active Silicon Harrier USB SDK, this can be downloaded from the Active Silicon website.
+The HarrierView application is part of the Harrier USB SDK, this can be downloaded from the Active Silicon website.
 There is also sample UVC code and documentation at:

+https://docs.microsoft.com/en-us/windows-hardware/drivers/stream/usb-video-class-driver

-https://docs.microsoft.com/en-us/windows-hardware/drivers/stream/usb-video-class-driver supported video modes please see section: Video and Control Mode DIP Switch (SW1) below and the camera documentation.
+Video modes up to 1080p60 (with camera dual LVDS mode setting) are supported.
+The camera must be set to a supported UVC video mode (note: the actual video modes supported are dependent on the model of the camera).
+For details of video modes supported by the Harrier interface board please see section: Video and Control Mode DIP Switch (SW1) below.
+In addition, please consult the documentation for your camera.
 The video mode of the camera can be changed using VISCA commands (over serial or Harrier Virtual Serial COM port), UVC control (see the section on Camera Control below) or with the DIP switch settings (and a power cycle).
 Most UVC applications will reset the video mode on start-up and (if they support UVC control) they will expect to have control of the video mode of the camera, in this case you should set all the DIP switches to OFF except for DIP switch 7 (enables USB/UVC communication).